Governance

 Standards and controls

-The Group aims to provide appropriate guidance for our employees on how to think and act in accordance with the ethics and compliance program by carefully assessing what policies, procedures, and controls can help them do the right thing.
+The Group aims to provide appropriate guidance for its employees on how to think and act in accordance with the ethics and compliance program by carefully assessing what policies, procedures, and controls can help them do the right thing.
 The Group regularly reviews existing policies, processes, procedures and controls to ensure that they are effective and working as intended.
 The following describes some of the key compliance program policies.

 The Bridgestone Group’s Code of Conduct

-In 2018, regional codes of conduct were replaced by the Group’s global Code of Conduct which is intended to provide our employees, suppliers and contractors worldwide with practical guidance for handling a wide range of ethical issues, including anti-corruption, competition/antitrust, conflicts of interest, and corporate charitable and political donations.
-Toward realizing the “Bridgestone E8 Commitment,” the Group updated its global Code of Conduct at the end of 2022, with reference to the Group’s Global Anti-Bribery Policy that was launched in 2020, and to reflect the Group’s Global Human Rights Policy that was revised in 2022.
+In 2018, regional codes of conduct were replaced by the Group’s global Code of Conduct, which is intended to provide employees, suppliers and contractors worldwide with practical guidance for handling a wide range of ethical issues, including anti-corruption, competition/antitrust, conflicts of interest, and corporate charitable and political donations.
+Toward realizing the Bridgestone E8 Commitment, the Group updated its global Code of Conduct at the end of 2022, with reference to the Group’s Global Anti-Bribery Policy, and to reflect the Group’s Global Human Rights Policy that was revised in 2022.

 The Code of Conduct covers a variety of topics, including: